mickmcq/mickmcq.github.io/rapidproto/02storyMapping/index.md

 The design challenge was to make a digital artifact of use to either of the people depicted in the painting, taking into account their needs, circumstances, and values.

 After looking at the picture and before reading anything about it, I noticed that the woman was wearing traditional African garb whereas the child was wearing a *Black is Beautiful* t-shirt printed in English, indicating two different cultures.
 Also, the child has a lighter skin color than the woman and does not closely resemble her.
 She might be his caretaker, although her self-assured, calm demeanor suggests that she might be his mother.
 They are looking in different directions, emphasizing their differing viewpoints and perhaps backgrounds.
 The woman is looking at the viewer, indicating awareness of the artist.
 The plants suggest a tropical locale, but the open sliding door suggests the absence of the insects I typically associate with a tropical locale.
 The woman seems to value serene calm.
 The child seems to value stimulation.
 The painting appears to include photographs on the plants or at least very elaborate patterns, obscure in nature.
 The painting appears to have been made on some sort of cloth, although I later found out that it is actually on paper.
 The patterns of the woman's dress appear to echo the patterns of the plants.
 The arrangement of the figures suggests the veranda of a tropical home.

+So that's what I picked up by observation.
+I then investigated and found out many of things you have noted in your presentations.
+Still, I had been sitting in front of the painting for so long that it left an indelible impression that could not be erased by the extra knowledge I obtained through research.
+Perhaps I should have asked you to *only* observe the painting because, in most of your assignments, it seemed to get lost in comparison to the amount of attention you gave to the background and circumstances of the painting.
+I also think I should have assigned a hifi prototype so that a lot of you would have made design system choices, such as color palette, fonts, and grid layout.

+One thing I noticed about the grading was that two groups who got Bs asked for the chance to redo the work.
+I never give that opportunity for reasons that you may be able to guess.
+Hint: when would the redo opportunity end?
+Why would anyone ever accept a grade below A under such a system?
+Would I have the opportunity to downgrade if I don't like the redo?

+I do reconsider grades if I have missed something or made some other kind of error, but no redos.
+Well, I did once, when a person did a completely different assignment than the one assigned.
+It was an honest mistake, I'm sure, so I made an exception.
+But I don't make exceptions just because you're dissatisfied with your grade.
+I try to use grading as a lever to get you to think more about your work, anyway.
+It's not much of a lever if you basically choose your grade, which is what redos allow.

+I didn't see much of the painting in most of your work, by the way.
+There was a lot of focus on African culture but that is only part of the story.

+Again I ask, what did you think about this design challenge?
 :::

 # Story Mapping